 Listening out for the dawn chorus

-Listening to the dawn chorus – nature’s free concert – lifts our spirits, providing those little bursts of happiness that we all need in these difficult times.
+Listening to the dawn chorus – nature’s free concert – lifts our spirits, providing those little bursts of happiness that we all need.

 Fortunately most of us can benefit from hearing birdsong, even in urban areas, by just opening a window.
 Here are just some of the birds you’re likely to hear.